elas7/monotron-duo-multiplayer/README.md

 node index.js
 ```

-Go to localhost:8080 and send the link to your partner to start the video conference
+Go to localhost:8080 and send the link to your partner to start.